soniah/blog/content/posts/2007-05-20-split-mp3-music-files-mp3splt.md

 `$ sudo aptitude install mp3splt`

-Here&#8217;s an example of using it to split a collection of large mp3 files into 11 minute chunks; the -a option automatically finds silences near the 11 minute mark to split on:
+Here's an example of using it to split a collection of large mp3 files into 11 minute chunks; the -a option automatically finds silences near the 11 minute mark to split on:

 `for i in ../origs/* ; do mp3splt -a -t 11.00 ./${i} ; done`